 Dennis Point is thought to be a corruption of the Cornish word "Dinas" meaning "castle".
 Clifftop forts on top of headlands such as this were common in the Iron Age.
 An area on Penhallic Point opposite is also known as "Dennis Scale" which is thought to have similar origins.
 However no evidence has so far been found that there was a fort on either headland, so it remains an unsolved mystery.
 The name Dennis crops up elsewhere in Cornwall such as Dennis Hill at Padstow, which is thought to get its name from the rocky outcrop on the hill that looks a bit like a fort.

 - Keep left along the fence behind Port William beach until you reach a flight of steps.

-- Descend just over 200 steps to a path that runs behind the Port William pub and follow it to a waymark.
+- Descend over 100 steps to a reach a waymark.

 There are spectacular views of Trebarwith Strand and Penhallic Point on the way down.
 Make sure you stop walking to admire the view (or read this!) and look where your feet are going when descending the steep steps.

-- At the waymark, turn left and cross the stile and follow the track to the Port William pub, where a well-deserved refreshment may be in order.
+- From the waymark, cross the stile and follow the track to the Port William pub, where a well-deserved refreshment may be in order.

 The Port William Inn sits on the cliff top above Trebarwith Strand.
 The outdoor terrace and conservatories of the Port William offer spectacular views of the beach and coastline for weary walkers to enjoy some well-deserved refreshment.
 The interior is decorated with various trophies recovered from ship wrecks such as brass propellers, lanterns and even half of a rowing boat!

-- After suitable fortification, follow the coast path down to the beach at Trebarwith Strand.
+- After suitable fortification, follow the coast path down to the road at Trebarwith Strand.